paubellot/DL-Biobank/GA/README.md

 ## Credits

-The genetic algorithm code is based on the code from this excellent blog post: https://lethain.com/genetic-algorithms-cool-name-damn-simple/
+The genetic algorithm code is based on the code from this excellent blog post: https://lethain.com/genetic-algorithms-cool-name-damn-simple/ and this excelent repository: https://github.com/rileymcdowell/genomic-neuralnet

 It's a fork of [Jan Liphardt's implementation, DeepEvolve](https://github.com/jliphard/DeepEvolve)
 ## Contributing